pyinat/naturtag/README.md

 1. Drag & drop images or folders into the window.
 2. Or, select files via the file browser on the right
-3. Enter an iNaturalist observation ID or taxon ID
+3. Enter an iNaturalist observation ID or taxon ID (iNaturalist URLs also work here)
 4. Click the 'Run' button in the lower-left to tag the selected images

 Other things to do:
 * **Middle-click** an image to remove it
-* **Right-click** an image for a menu of more actions
+* **Right-click** an image for a context menu with more actions
 * See [Metadata](#metadata) for more details

-### Taxon Search
+### Species Search
-If you don't already know the taxon ID, click the 'Find a Species' button to go to the taxon search screen.
+In the likely event that you don't already know the taxon ID, click the 'Find a Species' button to go to the taxon search screen.
 You can start with searching by name, with autocompletion support:

 ![Screenshot](assets/screenshots/gui-taxon-search.png)